-After nearly two years of study, the 21 owner-municipalities of ecomaine voted on May 18, 2006 to bring single stream recycling to Maine.
-Single stream is leading-edge technology that eliminates the need to separate recyclables by category for collection.
+After nearly two years of study, the 21 owner-municipalities of ecomaine voted on May 18, 2006 to bring Single-Sort Recycling to Maine.
+Single-Sort is leading-edge technology that eliminates the need to separate recyclables by category for collection.
 The many ripple-effect benefits are both economic and environmental and include: increased participation in recycling, less time for curbside collection, less idling time for trucks (resulting in less pollution), and fewer trips to the ecomaine recycling facility.

-The single stream equipment and installation cost approximately $3.7 million and was operational in May of 2007.
+The Single-Sort equipment and installation cost approximately $3.7 million and was operational in May of 2007.
 Funding came from reserves and earnings from the sale of recyclables.

-For our member and associate communities, ecomaine provides large collection trailers (known as “silver bullets”) for recycling by local residents.
-These trailers/containers are usually placed at transfer stations, large parking lots, or other easy-access locations to encourage recycling. ecomaine owns 120 recycling trailers (sometimes called “silver bullets”), which are placed within easy reach of about 20% of Maine’s total population.
+For our member and associate communities, ecomaine provides large collection trailers for recycling by local residents.
+These trailers/containers are usually placed at transfer stations, large parking lots, or other easy-access locations to encourage recycling. ecomaine owns 120 recycling trailers, which are placed within easy reach of about 20% of Maine’s total population.

 Did You Know?